Life

 Gavin has become a fan favourite and is well known on the strongman scene from his appearances at World’s Strongest Man and the Giants Live WSM Arena Tour events, all of which are aired over the festive period on Channel 5, in the UK.

-Gavin has recently guested on the Giants Live Strongman podcast, where he discussed his ambitions in strongman and his fascinating background with hosts Radzi Chinyanganya, Colin Bryce and Darren Sadler.
+Gavin has guested on the Giants Live Strongman podcast, where he discussed his ambitions in strongman and his fascinating background with hosts Radzi Chinyanganya, Colin Bryce and Darren Sadler.

 Bilton’s social media presence is a growing one and he can be located on Facebook under the name Gavin “The Bull” Bilton.
-Similarly, on Instagram, he can be found under @gavin_the_bull_bilton, where he has some 36.6k followers.
+Similarly, on Instagram, he can be found under @gavin_the_bull_bilton, where he has some 51k followers.